Kajitsy/Genshin-Star-Rail-CodeEntter/README.md

 Click on the extension icon, enter the promotional code, you can also share it with friends, a site with a promotional offer will open in a pop-up window where you can select the account region and enter the promotional code in one button.

+From 1.0.1 the function of automatic collection of daily rewards is available!
 Check your in-game mail and claim your rewards!
 # I don't know why I decided to combine them?
 I just sometimes had to enter promo codes both ways, and with my number of extensions, it was problematic to find the right one...
+The extension is partially based on my past extension [Genshin CodeEnter](https://github.com/Kajitsy/Genshin-CodeEnter)(why not HSR? it is itself based on Genshin).